dynamsoft-docs/document-viewer-docs/releasenotes/index.md

 * Improved the performance of selecting multiple annotations.
 * Added a consistency check between the JavaScript and resource file versions.
 * Added support for pinch-to-zoom under `textSelection` mode of `EditViewer` for mobile.
+* Updated third-party libraries to enhance security.

 ### Bug Fixes

-* Fixed the text overflow issue in custom stamps.
+Fixed the text overflow issue in custom stamps.
-* Updated third-party libraries to enhance security.

 ## 3.1 (10/16/2025)